dinarly/Story/README.md

 “Also on this remote island, we will apply Mathematics to navigate, to find food, using only this radio and Mathematics.”

-Abdallah and Tasnim said: “Wow.
+Abdallah and Safiyyah said: “Wow.
 Mathematics is amazing!”

 Abdallah said: “What is this radio?”

-Tasnim explained: “This is a software-defined radio.
+Safiyyah explained: “This is a software-defined radio.
 It is a special radio which can be controlled using mathematical ideas and some Coding to behave in many different ways.”

 Akio smiled in agreement: “Do you want to learn my Mathematics crib sheet?”

-Abdallah and Tasnim both nodded: “Yes please!!”
+Abdallah and Safiyyah both nodded: “Yes please!!”

-And this is how Abdallah and Tasnim started their learning journey with Mathematics.
+And this is how Abdallah and Safiyyah started their learning journey with Mathematics.

 ## Introduction to Blockchain

-One day Abdallah and Tasnim — the friendly dragons — were in the marketplace.
+One day Abdallah and Safiyyah — the friendly dragons — were in the marketplace.

 The prices of all of the goods had gone up!